La 1 (Spanish TV channel): History

+Overview

 It was launched on 28 October 1956 as the first regular television service in Spain.
 It was the only one until 15 November 1966, when TVE launched a second channel.
 As TVE held a monopoly on television broadcasting in the country, they were the only television channels until the first regional public television station was launched on 16 February 1983, when Euskal Telebista started broadcasting in the Basque Country.
 Commercial television was launched on 25 January 1990, when Antena 3 started broadcasting nationwide.

 The channel was initially simply referred to as "Televisión Española" until the launch of its second channel in 1966.
 Since then it received other names, such as "Primera Cadena", "Primer Programa", "TVE-1", "TVE1" or "La Primera" until it adopted its current name "La 1" (La uno) in 2008.
 Its headquarters and main production center is Prado del Rey in Pozuelo de Alarcón.
 Although almost all its programming is in Spanish and is the same for all of Spain, TVE has territorial centers in every autonomous community and produces and broadcasts some local programming in regional variations in each of them, such as local news bulletins, in the corresponding co-official language.

 On 1 January 2010, TVE stopped broadcasting commercial advertising on all its channels, with only self promotions, institutional campaigns and sponsorships allowed.

 With analog service discontinued on 3 April 2010, it has only been available free-to-air through the digital terrestrial television (DTT) ever since.
 La 1 and Teledeporte started their DDT HDTV resolution simulcasts on 31 December 2013, initially in 720p and later in 1080i.
 With standard-definition feed discontinued on 11 February 2024, the UHDTV regular simulcast in 4K resolution was launched nationwide.

+Background

+Before the creation of the current Televisión Española, Spain had experimental television broadcasts since as early as the late 1940s.
+Between 1 November 1950 and 1956, Radio Nacional de España held an experimental service from the Paseo de La Habana studios in Madrid, with coverage limited to the Madrid area and no less than fifteen television sets.
+In addition to live programs, on 24 October 1954 it aired the first live televised football match in Spanish TV history, between Real Madrid and Racing de Santander, with equipment borrowed from Marconi España.
+In December 1955, the bases were created for a new television organization, Televisión Española, through the approval of the National Television Plan.